-5. In spring change the soil using a mixture of peat-based soil, orchid bark, and perlite.
-Water the soil often enough to be kept moist.
-Although, the more light your plant gets the more water it will need.
-During the winter you can allow the soil to dry out a little bit more than in the summer.
+Also, note that the more light your plant gets the more water it will need, so if you change its location, monitor moisture levels.
+And lastly, bear in mind that throughout the winter you can allow the soil to dry out a bit more than in the summer.